Frequently Asked Questions

 Why is there a Meet & Greet?

-The meet and greet is a visit in your home that allows you to familiarize yourself with Rover-Time’s employees, its services, and its policies.
+The Meet & Greet is a visit in your home that allows you to familiarize yourself with Rover-Time’s employees, its services, and its policies.
 During this visit, we’ll also take care of introductions, pick up two sets of keys, confirm important information about how to safely work with your pet, and we’ll address any additional questions on your mind.
-There is no charge for this visit.

 We are available to meet on weekdays only, any time after 9am until 7pm, with our last available appointment beginning by 6:30.
 Our walking and vacation care services cannot be performed without meeting first in person.